-2. Add the liquid ingredients to the dry ingredients and stir until just combined.
-Toss the blueberries with the tablespoon of flour and add into batter.
+- Add the liquid ingredients to the dry ingredients and stir until just combined.
+Toss the blueberries with a tablespoon of flour and add them to the batter.
 Fold the egg whites carefully into the batter, do not over-mix.

-3. Preheat a non stick pan or griddle over medium heat.
+- Preheat a nonstick pan or griddle over medium heat.
 Coat with butter and pour batter onto the surface.
 (Any size pancake is fine.)

-4. Let cook until many bubbles form across the surface of the pancake and the flip to the other side.
+- Let cook until many bubbles form across the surface of the pancake and then flip to the other side.
 Cook until brown and keep warm in the oven.
 Continue until all pancakes are cooked.
 Serve hot.